-- MASTER: Used for accessing Global settings for the Voyager, and data send and receive functions. - EDIT: Used for editing parameters of a preset not accessed through the front panel.
-Naming and saving presets is done in EDIT mode. - PANEL: Used for accessing the Voyager's presets and performance functions.
+- MASTER: Global settings for the Voyager, and data send and receive functions. - EDIT: Used for editing parameters of a preset not accessed through the front panel.
+Naming and saving presets is done in EDIT mode. - PANEL: This mode accesses the Voyager's presets and performance functions.
 The Voyager contains 128 presets.